 According to the Zebra, insurance companies are beginning to penalize drivers who receive a distracted-driving citation.
 Insurers establish rates based on risk.
 Driver distraction significantly increases risk, so it stands to reason providers would start to take notice.
 The Zebra’s findings indicate that Arizona is seventh in all states for imposing the highest insurance rate increases for distracted driving.

 Where To Get Help When You Are a Victim in a Distracted-Driving Accident

-If you’ve become one of the number of victims in distracted driving statistics 2022, MDK Law Group is here to help.
+If you’ve become one of the number of victims in distracted driving statistics 2022, the Phoenix personal injury attorneys at MDK Law Group are here to help.
 We provide personalized services for Maricopa County residents who sustain injuries in traffic collisions caused by distracted drivers.
 We work on a contingency basis, so you get the help you need when you need it.
 Contact us today to schedule a free consultation.